sovrynn/ecdo/1-EVIDENCE/civilization-remnants/ancient-cities/vitrified-forts-scotland/README.md

 Robert Scoch's website is worth a look although he doesn't appear to be an "Earth Flipper" https://www.robertschoch.com/

 https://www.robertschoch.com/misc_news.html#bu_master_class

+## Nobulart Theory

+I consider vitrification to be a product of ground to ionosphere discharge aka plasma, which is a product of geomagnetic excursions, which are a product of the same cycle that causes heating and decoupling of the core.
+All one.
+All connected in time.

 ## GPT Summary of the paper in here